Guide

 Data sources

-Official Auckland Council hazard layers
+Official council hazard layers

 iQHOME does not invent hazard scores.
 It interprets council mapping at your property location and explains the result in buyer-friendly language.